 How Long Is A Cat Contagious?

 If you aggressively treat the infection and take steps to prevent re-infection, your cat will be contagious for about 3 weeks.
 Length of time depends on the overall health of your cat at the outset.
 The healthier your cat, the quicker will be his response time to treatment.
-Veterinarians recommend that you consider your cat contagious until there have been two consecutive negative fungal cultures (done by your vet) that demonstrate that the infection is gone.
+Veterinarians recommend you consider your cat contagious until she has two consecutive negative fungal cultures demonstrating the infection is gone.
+Your vet will collect the culture.

 Why Is A Quarantine Necessary?

-Ringworm is spread via invisible fungal spores.
-These abound once your cat has fully-fledged ringworm, and the spores need to be eliminated to prevent re-infection and to protect your other animals and YOU.
+Invisible fungal spores spread ringworm.
+These abound once fully-fledged ringworm has invaded your cat, therefore you will need to eliminate spores to prevent re-infection and to protect your other animals and YOU.

 So while cat ringworm can be treated on an out-patient basis with anti-fungal medications, isolating your cat is a key part of the treatment in order to decrease the likelihood of spreading the infection.